 He was suspended in November 2016 for 10 days from school.
 I just found out today he submitted a written statement to the school police, no parent or representative on his behalf was present.
 He's 13yo and good to public school.
 I received a call 3/22/17 from Mr. Riggs at the Juvenile Justice...
 Read more »

 It's a whole other ballgame as to what kids can bring to school.
 If the knife is illegal in general, then potentially YES if he is charged as an adult.
 It sounds like they are going to charge him as a juvenile which is not a jail situation but could be reform school or similar.
-In our practice of...Read more »
+In our...Read more »

 If you're seriously interested in starting a training school, in any industry, you need to get a lawyer.
 Everything from possibly incorporating your business, to licensing, to partnership contracts, investor contracts, compliance, etc. Too much to go over to answer on a forum.